Canada: Foreign Investment Review

 In the context of a national security review, the GIC ‘may take any measures in respect of the investment that the GIC considers advisable to protect national security’, including:

-requiring divestiture by the non-Canadian of control of the Canadian business or of their investment in the entity.
+- requiring divestiture of control of the Canadian business or of the non-Canadian investment in the entity.

 What remedies are available to the minister?

-If the non-Canadian fails to adequately comply with a ministerial demand, the Minister may then make a court application for an order to enforce his demand.
-The court, in addition to any other order that it may consider appropriate in the circumstances, may impose a penalty not exceeding C$10,000 for each day that the non-Canadian remains in non-compliance.
+If the non-Canadian fails to adequately comply with a ministerial demand, the minister may then make a court application for an order to enforce his or her demand.
+The court, in addition to any other order that it may consider appropriate in the circumstances, may impose a penalty not exceeding C$10,000 for each day the non-Canadian remains in non-compliance.
 Failure to comply with a court order may also result in contempt proceedings.

-In the only judicial action taken to date to enforce undertakings, the industry minister asked the court to order appropriate measures to remedy the alleged failure by US Steel to comply with certain undertakings that it had given in 2007 in connection with its acquisition of Stelco Inc regarding, among other matters, capital expenditures, research and development, and production.
-This action, which expanded to include interveners, was ultimately settled with US Steel providing new undertakings that were over and above US Steel’s original commitments.
+In the only judicial action to enforce undertakings taken to date, the industry minister asked the court to order appropriate measures to remedy the alleged failure by US Steel to comply with certain undertakings that it had given in 2007 in connection with its acquisition of Stelco Inc regarding, among other matters, capital expenditures, research and development, and production.
+This action, which expanded to include two interveners, was ultimately settled on the basis of US Steel providing enhanced undertakings.

 Is there any right for third parties to be involved in the review process?

 The practice of the minister is to consult with any province that is likely to be significantly affected by a proposed investment.
 While the provinces do not have a veto power under the Act, the views of a province can have a significant impact on the review process.
-In the case of BHP Billiton’s proposed 2010 acquisition of Potash Corporation of Saskatchewan, the province of Saskatchewan actively opposed the transaction.
-Ultimately, BHP Billiton withdrew its offer following receipt of a notice from the minister that he was, based on his review, unable to approve the investment without further representations from BHP Billiton regarding net benefit to Canada.
+For example, in the case of BHP Billiton’s abandoned 2010 acquisition of Potash Corporation of Saskatchewan, the Province of Saskatchewan actively opposed the transaction.
+Ultimately, BHP Billiton withdrew its offer following receipt of a notice from the industry minister that he was, based on his review, unable to approve the investment without further representations from BHP Billiton regarding net benefit to Canada.

-Additionally, because one of the factors that the minister must consider is the effect of the investment on competition within Canada, the minister also consults with the Commissioner of Competition.
-Accordingly, even though a proposed investment may not require a pre-merger notification under the Competition Act, the Competition Bureau may still become involved in the transaction.
+Additionally, because one of the factors that the minister must consider is the effect of the investment on competition within Canada, the minister also consults with the commissioner of competition.
+Accordingly, even though a proposed investment may not require a pre-merger notification under the Competition Act, the commissioner of competition may still become involved in reviewing the transaction.

 - Industries with such restrictions include telecommunications, broadcasting, air transport, financial services and uranium mining.

-- Canadian businesses in the following areas are considered to be ‘cultural businesses’:
+- Canadian businesses engaged in the following activities are considered to be ‘cultural businesses’ for these purposes:

 • the publication, distribution or sale of books, magazines, periodicals or newspapers in print or electronic form;